• Estate Planning

 Once we’re discussed some of the most important items including choosing suitable attorneys we prepare the documents.
-After clients come in to have their signatures witnessed, they take the documents to have the attorneys sign and then return the Enduring Power of Attorney for us to hold in safe custodyHeld safely without charge and released if correct authority provided.
+After clients come in to have their signatures witnessed, they take the documents to have the attorneys sign and then return the Enduring Power of Attorney for us to hold in safe custody.
+They are then held safely without charge and released if the correct authority is provided.
 Reach out to start working with us now.

 Managing a simple Estate

 Tania’s mother had just passed away and she wasn’t really sure what to do next.
 Because she was named as the Executor (Person responsible for gathering in the assets and making sure liabilities are paid then distributing any surplus according to the Will in the Will), she knew she had to arrange and pay for the funeral but she hadn’t turned her mind to the financial side yet.